imbal/safeyaml/safeyaml.md

 Like JSON:

 - Root Objects can only be lists or objects, and not strings or numbers.
-- Integers cannot have a leading 0
+- Non-Zero Integers cannot have a leading 0
 - Strings cannot be multi line

 Like YAML: